TLS

 Who uses TLS?

-According to our data, TLS is used on millions of sites, including such established ones as amazon.com, x.com, and office.com.
+According to our data, TLS is used on millions of sites, including facebook.com, microsoft.com, and youtube.com.

 Is TLS used on government websites?